AZE38/2DFFT_Janus_Galactic_Toy_Simulation/ReadMe_V2.md

+" No Peer reviewed  "

-We derive the steady state function distribution from Osipkov-Merrit anisotropic model. ( Jpp_NoteBook_V2.ipynb file , will be Uploaded soon.. )
+We derive the steady state function distribution from Osipkov-Merrit anisotropic model.

 taking :